konsumer/8encoder/README.md

 Various libs for working with [an i2c 8 rotary-encoder thing](https://docs.m5stack.com/en/unit/8Encoder) on a pi.

 - [linux-8encoder](linux-8encoder) - This is the recommended lib for working in C. Just uses regular linux stuff.
-- [wiringpi-8encoder](wiringpi-8encoder) - having a few issues with different message-formats (see [#212](https://github.com/WiringPi/WiringPi/issues/212)) They are wokring on adding mroe, so this might be a nice way to do it, later.
-- [pigpio-8encoder](pigpio-8encoder) - single-header C library for use with [pigpio](https://abyz.me.uk/rpi/pigpio).
-Seems a bit slow, and drops some messages the way I am doing it, but got all the message-formats working.
-I may come back to this later.
-- [puredata-pi8encoder](puredata-pi8encoder) - Puredata extension that use 8encoder-linux
+- [puredata-pi8encoder](puredata-pi8encoder) - Puredata extension that use linux-8encoder
 - [M58Encoder.py](M58Encoder.py) - Python library for use in circuitpython/adafruit-blinka

 Make sure to add this to your `/boot/firmware/config.txt`: